evgluk/fMRI_PvsW/src/task/README.md

 14. Repeat steps 10-13 for three more times (total number of runs = 4).
 15. Calculate payment.
 To balance payment between short and long task, only reward < 20 in long task will be picked as final reward.
 16. After fMRI session, if participant has any feedback, ask them to write down in a blank file within Feedback_fMRI folder .
-17. Save fMRI data to CDs, write on the CD 'date' 'subjid'
+17. Save fMRI data to CDs, write on the CD 'date' and 'subjid'

 Compensation:
 According to IRB approval, compensation is calculated as below, automatically, using python script above